L. Bachmann, Lucern, Switzerland

 - Printed by Blumlein & Co., Frankfort o.
 M.

 In 1864 the lithographic business Rau and Blümlein was founded at 21 Lersnerstrasse, Frankfurt am Main by the merchant Gerhard Blümlein and the lithographer Friedrich Rau.
 From 1877 the business of Gerhard Blümlein & Co. traded there as printers and publishers.
 The owners were Gerhard Johann Blümlein and Friedrich Hölter.
-From about 1900 the company produced picture-postcards by different printing techniques, many for export80.
-A view of London was postmarked on 18 December 189481.
+From at least 1893 the company produced picture-postcards by different printing techniques, many for export80.
+A view of London was postmarked on 18 December 189481 and this card of Germany was sent on 5 October 1893.
 Their numbering system is said not to have developed uniformly.
 Blümlein & Co also reproduced their collotypes, as books and brochures, for the photographer Karl Friedrich Wunder who was active in Hannover82.

 John W Bodger,